university-of-hawaii-system-its-iam/application-development-paradigm-discussion/README.md

 ## Git - safety, educes the cost of being wrong

-* Branch isolation
+* Branch isolation (feature branches)
 * Atomic commits
 * Safe rollback
-* Local history rewriting before publish (to GitHub)
+* Local history rewriting before publishing
 * Time-travel debugging

+Consider a git UI such as GitKraken to climb the learning curve more quickly.
+It works very well for visual learners.
+Git Desktop is another consideration.

 ## GitHub - structured coordination, versioning, institutional memory

+* Central code repository for collaboration
-* Pull Requests as design discussion
+* Pull Requests for source code control
-* Protected branches
 * Review requirements
 * Review code quality
 * Traceability

+UH has an Enterprise Github license and integrates with our Entra tenant.

 ## IntelliJ - powerful IDE, reduces the cost of understanding and changing code